tmychow/heavy-tails/README.md

 # power-laws
-A Jupyter notebook of "power laws meet secretary problem"
+A Jupyter notebook of "power laws meets the secretary problem"